Common Acrylic Concrete Sealer Problems & How To Prevent and Fix Them

 Another contributing factor of surface bubbles (often overlooked) is a rapid increase of the concrete temperature.
 If the air within the concrete (below a fresh coating) is cool and begins to heat up quickly, it will expand and exert pressure on the soft, fresh coating, resulting in surface bubbles.

 To significantly reduce the risk of solvent pop and allow your concrete coating to penetrate and bond better, use the following strategies.
-First, try to apply the oil based acrylic sealer after the concrete has warmed up and the sun is not shining too intensely on the surface.
-Applying the sealer between 50 to 60F is ideal.
+First, try to apply the oil based acrylic sealer after the concrete has had time to cool from exposure to the sun, and the sun is not shining too intensely on the surface.
+Applying the sealer between 55 to 85F is ideal.
 This temperature range is often not realistic during warmer months of the year.
 If you need to apply sealer during hotter conditions, try to limit the temperature to no more than 85F and apply later in the day when the sun is not shining too intensely on the concrete and the concrete and ambient temperature are beginning to cool.
+It is also important to make sure that the surface temperature doesn’t feel hot to the touch, and does not exceed 85F.

 If for some reason you read this information after the fact (you already have bubbles in the coating), there are several steps you can take to rectify the situation.
 Begin by not crunching all of the surface bubbles if they have cured.
 This will just remove material from the problem area.
 Next, if you recently applied the material and it has not had at least 24 hours to off gas solvent, don’t try to fix it or you may end up with more bubbles.